10/17/2015: Some corrections.

-Cloud was still staring, no sign of another reaction than pure, undiluted shock.
-Sephiroth could appreciate the sight, but the urge to kiss that man was becoming more and more pressing by the minute.
+Cloud was still staring, no sign of a reaction other than pure, undiluted shock.
+Sephiroth could appreciate the sight, but the urge to kiss the man was becoming more pressing by the minute.

-"But weren't you saying just yesterday that I piss you off to no end?"
+"But weren't you saying just yesterday that I seriously piss you off?"
 Cloud exclaimed, just when he was beginning to lean in.

 Sephiroth stopped and raised a wry eyebrow.

-"Well, rest assured that I still consider you an aggravatingly tight-lipped individual and that I will keep protesting the endless secrets you seem to have.
-But I don't see how that could prevent me from appreciating the rest of your personality."
+"Rest assured that I still consider you an aggravatingly tight-lipped individual and that I will keep protesting the endless secrets you seem to have.
+But I don't see why it should prevent me from appreciating the rest of your personality."

-He leaned closer with every intention of making his point quite clear, but Cloud jumped like a scared rabbit and blurted out:
+He leaned closer with every intention of making his point clear, but Cloud jumped like a startled rabbit and blurted out:

 Sephiroth froze and blinked.
 Then he was the one to say: